baremetalhelp/baremetal.help/docs/docs/permission-sets/index.md

 Single Sign-On provides a way to associate users and groups in the enterprise.
 Usually, this delegates to something like Active Directory.

-But there's another piece that must be implemented that lets users see accounts and permissions one they have signed on.
+But there's another piece that must be implemented that lets users see accounts and permissions for groups they're in once they sign on.
 This is done with [AWS Permission Sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html).
 That's what you're going to do now.

 Unless you do this bit, users will be able to log in using SSO just fine, but they won't see any available accounts when they do.